-I myself am very good at it.
-Oh I can surely make a ton of shit photos for which I am embarrassed to look at, even when no one else is checking behind my back.
+I am very good at it.
+Oh, I can surely make a ton of shit photos for which I am embarrassed to look at, even when no one else is checking behind my back.
 If printed, I would probably not even piss on them if they were on fire.

 I started taking photos at the age of 15.
 I am now 38 and guess what.
 The oldest image I've got in my portfolio is only less than four years old.

-However, although it may feel embarrassing looking at them, I have learned to love them, cause these crappy photos are the ones responsible for my better ones, or say the good ones according to my today's standards.
+However, although it may feel embarrassing looking at them, I have learned to love them, because these crappy photos are the ones responsible for my better ones or say the good ones according to my today's standards.

 Had Thomas Edison had a boss at that time, he would have given him the sack.
 Imagine that.
 10,000 failures?
 Which company would have tolerated that loss of assets?
 What the fuck is that?
 What am I paying you for?
 To play around with your little weird stuff?
 Fuck, no. Get the piss out of my company!
 That would have probably been the natural conversation.

 You could probably be taking on average maybe a thousand photos in the time that would take Thomas to make just one attempt.
 So the equivalent would be to make 10,000,000 (ten million) of pure horse shit photos before coming up with one actual photograph.

 If we admit that photography is 10 times easier than electrical engineering, which I am not sure it is, having been on both sides, let's make it one million.